In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 Do pay them a visit and experience the Viking era first hand, so to speak - you can find their website here Eiríksstaðir.

 I have written another travel-blog on Viking Areas in Iceland - Eiríksstaðir Long House in West-Iceland, with photos from the inside of Eiríksstaðir, the guided tour, and information on how to reach it.
-This was my first travel-blog on Guide to Iceland back in 2013 :)
+This was my second travel-blog on Guide to Iceland back in 2013 :)

 The information sign by the Viking ruins in Vatnsfjörður

 In Vatnsfjörður on the northern side of the Westfjords of Iceland extensive Viking ruins have been found.
 This land was settled by the Viking Snæbjörn, the son of Eyvindur austmann.